-Therefore, this guide is going to teach you about the principles of lean bulking, as well as how to create your own nutrition, training, and supplement regimen to build muscle without gaining excessive amounts of fat tissue.
+This guide is going to teach you about the principles of lean bulking, as well as how to create your own nutrition, training, and supplement regimen to build muscle without gaining excessive amounts of fat tissue.

 Misconceptions of Bulking

-As aforementioned, dirty bulking is an inefficient way to go about improving your body composition since getting rid of large amounts of body fat is very time-consuming and not a fun experience.
+As mentioned before, dirty bulking is an inefficient way to go about improving your body composition since getting rid of large amounts of body fat is very time-consuming and not a fun experience.
 Why waste all the time to build muscle and when you’re just going to have change directions and negate the benefits in the future from extreme cutting?
 It’s an effort in futility, I assure you.

 The term “macronutrient” denotes the major components of someone’s diet that are required in relatively large amounts to promote healthy development and maintenance.
 For humans, the 3 main energy-containing macronutrients are proteins, carbohydrates, and fats.